metadoc/metadoc.js/README.md

 ### Documenting Callback Parameters

 Callback functions are a unique type of parameter.
 These parameters may have their own arguments/parameters.
-This generator supports them using a dot notation syntax:
+Metadoc supports them using a dot notation syntax:

 ```js
 /**